alexandrafernandezus/e28/p4/README.md

 ## Improvements based on P3 peer review feedback

-+Updated shopping list to add all ingredients in seperate lines/bullets +Added image to Home page for the Recipe of the Day +Added links to different pages throughout the site
+- Updated shopping list to add all ingredients in seperate lines/bullets
+- Added image to Home page for the Recipe of the Day
+- Added links to different pages throughout the site

 ## Outside resources